Helping Neighbors.

 Way Finders financials only (does not include subsidiaries)

-* Property & Asset Management Fees, Developer Fees, Lending interest income & fees, Investment Income, Rental Income, Release from restriction combined, Gains on sale of property and MA tax credits, Debt Forgiveness
+* Property & Asset Management Fees, Developer Fees, Lending interest income & fees, Investment Income, Rental Income,

-** Includes $44,753,049 in Rental Assistance Contract Funding Dispersed
+** Includes $47,664,520 in Rental Assistance Contract Funding Disbursed

-Gladys and Ronald Abdow
+Ronald Abdow

 Affordable Home Inspections